jonkemp/qunit-phantomjs-runner/README.md

 $ phantomjs path/to/runner-list.js [url-of-your-qunit-testsuite]
 ```
 ## Use with jUnit and write an result.xml file
-In that case to output a xml file for the testresult's, it's possible to load the qUnit Plugin [https://github.com/JamesMGreene/qunit-reporter-junit] and write at the top of you qUnit HTML File:
+In that case to output a xml file for the testresults, it's possible to load the QUnit Plugin [https://github.com/JamesMGreene/qunit-reporter-junit] and write at the top of you QUnit HTML File:

 ```html
 <script>